Shaptic/IronClad/README.md

 ## About
 IronClad is a personal project of mine.
 It is a 2D rendering / game engine wrapped around OpenGL.
 I currently have a game work-in-progress called Praecursor being built using this engine.
+The binaries *will not* be updated as often as the source code, but feel free to build it yourself, since the .vcxproj file is included.
+Alternately, contact me and I'll upload a build immediately.

 ## Instructions
 * Clone the repo